ohidurbappy/reusable/README.md

-print_table() : prints a data table provided as list print_time_taken [decorator] : prints the time of execution of a parameter groupby_count() : groups a given list according the number of times it appears
+print_table() : prints a data table provided as list print_time_taken [decorator] : prints the time of execution of a parameter groupby_count() : groups a given list according the number of times it appears generate_all_datetime_regex : generate the regex for all possible datetime download_file : download a file from the given url is_python3() : check if the interpreter is python v3 is_python_above_or_equal() : check if the interpreter is above or equal to the given version check_modules_installed() : check if the given modules are installed